 Price and Purchased From

-Have you tried this shampoo bar?
-Liked it?
+Have you tried this cleansing conditioner?
+Like it?
 Love it?
 Left it?

 Disclosure of Material Connection: Items in this post were purchased with my own funds.
 I have not received any compensation for writing this post.
 I have no material connection to the brands, products, or services that I have mentioned.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”